Common cold T cells may offer protection against COVID: UK study | Health

 The participants did PCR tests at the outset and four and seven days later, to determine if they developed an infection.

 Blood samples from the 52 participants were taken within one-six days of them being exposed to the virus.
-This enabled the researchers to analyze the levels of pre-existing T cells induced by previous common cold coronavirus infections that also cross-recognize proteins of the SARS-CoV-2 virus.
+This enabled the researchers to analyse the levels of pre-existing T cells induced by previous common cold coronavirus infections that also cross-recognise proteins of the SARS-CoV-2 virus.

 “Being exposed to the SARS-CoV-2 virus doesn’t always result in infection, and we’ve been keen to understand why,” said Rhia Kundu from Imperial’s National Heart and Lung Institute, the first author of the study.